Mental Health First Aid Guide: Essential Skills to Support People in Crisis

 What is the difference between mental health first aid and therapy?

-Mental health first aid involves initial support provided by non-professionals, while therapy is conducted by trained mental health professionals for diagnosis and treatment.
+Mental health first aid provides initial support by non-professionals.
+Therapy involves diagnosis and treatment by trained mental health professionals.

-Yes, these skills are designed for the general public and can be learned through educational programs and awareness materials.
+Yes, these skills are designed for the general public.
+They can be learned through training programs and awareness materials.

-The response should include listening without judgment, offering reassurance, and encouraging the person to seek professional help when needed.
+Respond by listening without judgment, offering reassurance, and encouraging professional support.

 Key Skills and Practical Insights

-Mental health first aid focuses on building practical, everyday skills that can be applied in various situations.
+Mental health first aid focuses on practical skills that can be used in everyday situations.
+These skills help individuals respond calmly and effectively.

 • Active listening and empathy